 Owsley’s films include Night Waltz, Music Makes a City, and Serenade for Haiti.
 His current film, River City Drumbeat, is a timely look at the important power of arts and culture through music in West Louisville.

 In his native city and beloved hometown of Louisville, Owsley is known as host and producer of the Festival of Faiths, a founding board member of the Kentucky School of Art and Design, and Chair of the Compassionate Schools Project, the most comprehensive study ever undertaken of an integrated health and wellness curriculum in an elementary school setting.

-Owsley also serves on the boards of the University of Virginia’s Center for Contemplative Sciences, Sustainable Food Alliance, Center for Interfaith Relations, Roxie Theater, and the Tsoknyi Humanitarian Foundation.
+Owsley serves on the boards of the Mind & Life Institute, University of Virginia’s Center for Contemplative Sciences, Sustainable Food Alliance, Center for Interfaith Relations, Roxie Theater, and the Tsoknyi Humanitarian Foundation.
 He is a graduate of the University of Virginia.